Rokuflam/recipe-app-api/README.md

 ### License

-Here no License, so feel free to use it.
+Here is no License, so feel free to use it.

 ### Acknowledgments